Ngozinneke/Wine-Quality-Prediction/README.md

 # [Wine-Quality-Prediction](https://ngozinneke.github.io/Wine-Quality-Prediction/)

+In this project, the wine quality dataset was used to demostrate how to model red wine quality based on physicochemical tests and also explain the model predictions using different explainability frameworks.

 ## Task 1: Red Wine Quality Prediction Using Regression Models.

-The aim of this project is to use the red wine samples to model red wine quality based on physicochemical tests.

 **Dataset Background:**

 The dataset was downloaded from the UCI machine learning repository (https://archive.ics.uci.edu/ml/index.php).
 The dataset is related to red wine samples from the north of Portugal.The first task is to model the red wine quality using red wine samples based on physicochemical tests.
 The dataset has 11 independent variables, 1,599 observations and 1 output variable (a scale of 0 - 10).